RedForestAI/ETProWeb/server/README.md

-# Tobii Pro Server
+# ET Pro Server

-To run the server, use the provided executable or install the ``tobii_pro_server`` package, using Python 3.10.
+To run the server, use the provided executable or install the ``et_pro_server`` package, using Python 3.10.

 ```term
 pip install -e .